accenturedanialmirza/Azure_AI_Translator_Test/README.md

     *   **Returns**: A new Polars LazyFrame with added language information.
     *   **Functionality**:
         *   Adds a new column named `comments_language_id` by applying the `_detect_language_iso` function to each entry in the `comments` column.
-        *   Adds a `verified` column, set to `True`, indicating that the language detection process has been successfully completed for these rows.

 ### [`detect_non_informative.py`](detect_non_informative.py)